bytemare/workflows/README.md

 ### [Do not submit](https://github.com/chainguard-dev/actions/tree/main/donotsubmit)

-Reminds you to not submit source that has the string "DO NOT SUBMIT" in it.
+Reminds you to not submit source that has the string "do not submit" (but in all uppercase letters) in it.

 **Configuration:**